artificially-ai/scala_tutorial/README.md

   but they also create a companion object for the class and apply methods to be used as factory methods.

 To see how it is possible, please refer to the ```Cars.scala``` file.

+#### Infix Operators

+Infix operators help to clean the code a bit by removing the dot and parenthesis of a method call.
+It is usually used when the method has just one parameter, but it is not limited to that.

+For example, when we do "3 + 4", it is actually calling the method "3.+(4)".
+So, mathematical operations in Scala use infix operators.
+Another application of infix operators is chain reaction.
+For instance, implementing a Chain of Responsibility Pattern would be quite easy with Scala.

+To have a look on how fun infix operators are, have a look at the ```ChainReaction.scala``` file.